dzackgarza/Notes/Class_Notes/Real Analysis/Chapter 8.md

 f(x) = e^{-\frac{1}{x^2}}.
 $$

-In this example, $f$ is smooth, so a Taylor series
+In this example, $f$ is smooth, so a Taylor series $T